Sean-Bradley/Bender/README.md

 npm run dev
 ```

-This is a typescript project consisting of two sub projects with there own tsconfigs.
+This is a typescript project consisting of two sub projects with there own *tsconfigs*.

 To edit this example, then modify the files in `./src/client/` or `./src/server/`.
 The projects will auto recompile if you started by using `npm run dev`